person-al/person-al.github.io/_posts/2025-10-25-🌰-excavations---a-book-review.md

 - other people have talked about the pace, idk.
 The ending did fly by way faster than the rest of the book.
 But I didn't mind much?

 # Other thoughts
 - I think I see why Jae had to die: for the poetic ending of a father's greed killing his own son.
-Though I wish the Chairman to experience that pain more visibly on the page.
+Though I wish the Chairman had experienced that pain more visibly on the page.
 Or maybe the point was that he didn't care?
 I think I need to reread that part.
 - The rest of the story was realistic enough that I honestly didn't see the twist coming.
 I considered it, in fantasy or sci-fi or a different genre of fiction I think I would have clocked it right away.
 But in this world, everything seemed grittier and realer.
 And they said he was dead, not missing.
 And there was the missing daughter.
 So it didn't really occur to me until it was revealed that Gaeyun was still alive.
 No wonder he was a stay at home dad, too, he can't have any papers to reveal his identity.
 - I wonder why they didn't kill her and/or the boys sooner.